Exclusive: Exxon Mobil breaks with past, bulks up energy trading to boost profit

 “We’ve heard whispers in the market about this for a few years, so it’s great to see them finally hiring commercial talent externally,” said an executive recruiter familiar with some of the recent hires but who was not directly involved.

-Additional reporting by Ron Bousso and Dmitry Zhdannikov in London and Henning Gloystein in Singapore; Writing by Gary McWilliams; Editing by Richard Pullin
+Additional reporting by Ron Bousso in London and Henning Gloystein in Singapore; Writing by Gary McWilliams; Editing by Richard Pullin/Adrian Croft